 - MS SQL – Microsoft SQL Server is a relational database management system developed by Microsoft.
 I recently used this in some financial web applications that I created.
 I have experience using SQL Server Management Studio to view and manage the databases.
 Read more about MS SQL Server..

 - PostgreSQL – This is a powerful, open source object-relational database system with over 35 years of active development that has earned it a strong reputation for reliability, feature robustness, and performance.
 I had the opportunity to work with PostgreSQL when one of our rd-party tools switched their database structure.
 I have experience using Adminer to manage the databases.
 Read more about PostgreSQL..

-Experience with API
+Experience with API Integration

 I enjoy integrating third-party APIs (Application Programming Interface) into my various projects.
 Some APIs I have experience in working with are:

 - Microsoft Graph API – Microsoft Graph is a RESTful web API that enables you to access Microsoft Cloud service resources.
 I have integrated this API within two web applications:

 First is the Viterbi Service Desk Ticket System which reads the email, marks it as read, processes the content, and then moves the email into a different mailbox.

 Second is the Viterbi Space Reservation System that reads and writes the calendar information from/to our resource Microsoft 365 accounts.
 This allows users to schedule meeting rooms in both the native Microsoft 365 environment as well as through a web interface.